Final Fantasy VII Remake Choices guide: consequences for every branching choice & decision

 You'll earn 2 points for each quest you complete while partnered with Aerith or Tifa.
 Since both Chapter 3 and Chapter 8 have six quests, this would mean the choice in the Sewer at the start of Chapter 10 acts as the tiebreaker.

 Since Barret doesn't have any opportunities to earn any 'points' leading up to this moment, we were able to force his scene by simply skipping the majority of sidequests in Chapter's 3 and 8.
 You'll get his scene if you fail to get more than 5 points for either of the other two (ie, if you do only one or two quests for each).

-Take the elevator or the stairs?
+The elevator or the stairs

 In a manner similar to climbing the Shinra Building in the original, you'll have an option to take the emergency stairwell to reach the upper floors, or simply use the elevator.
 In the original, there were some items to be gathered on the stairwell, so there was actually some benefit to doing the tedious thing and taking the stairs all the way up.

 In this remake, there doesn't seem to be any particular reason to take the stairs here, except potentially to witness some humorous banter between Tifa, Cloud, and Barret.
 There's also a unique piece of dynamic music that changes as you get closer to defeating the epic 'boss battle' that is 59 floors of climbing stairs.
 The stairs scene is funnier, and is all about Cloud, Tifa and Barret.